Mayor Alison Kerr –

 Promises Made, Promises Kept

-Two years ago I pledged to bring about change to our city.
-I kept the promises I made, including the promise to show up for our community in the most challenging moments.
+Four years ago I pledged to bring about change to our city.
+I keep the promises I make, including the promise to show up for our community in the most challenging moments.

 We have more to do!
-I hope I can count on your vote on November 3rd.
+I hope I can count on your vote this November.

 Click on each topic below to expand it.